tfabris/BlueGigaEmpeg/README.md

 ###  Important:

-The BlueGigaEmpeg module works by connecting to the molex connector on the back of the empeg Car docking sled which was originally intended for the tuner module.
+The BlueGigaEmpeg module works by connecting to the Molex connector on the back of the empeg Car docking sled which was originally intended for the tuner module.
 However, it must be modified before you can do this.
 Do not connect the BlueGigaEmpeg module to the empeg Car tuner module connector